 For details and a schedule of upcoming Fridays at The 5th events, click here.

 Free talkbacks with the cast and creative team following the second Sunday evening performance of every production.

 For details and a schedule of Second Sunday Talkbacks, click here.

-In February 2015, The 5th Avenue Theatre main stage season will present the much-loved musical Rodgers and Hammerstein’s Carousel.
-In March, following the professional production, local students (ages 14-19) will work together to mount an all-student production of Carousel on the 5th Avenue stage using the same staging, props, set and costumes as the professional production.
+In February 2016, The 5th Avenue Theatre main stage season will present the classic musical How to Succeed in Business Without Really Trying.
+In March, following the professional production, local students (ages 14-19) will work together to mount an all-student production of How to Succeed on the 5th Avenue stage using the same staging, props, set and costumes as the professional production.

 The Rising Star Project production will be entirely student-performed, including a student cast and student orchestra, and will be run by a student technical crew under the mentorship and guidance of theater professionals.
 The production will be coordinated, marketed, developed and produced by a student administrative team under the coaching of 5th Avenue Theatre staff.
 Students will be immersed in authentic experiences, gain an appreciation for collaboration, and will develop real-world skills used by theater professionals.

-For complete details about the Rising Star Project: Rogers and Hammerstein's Carousel, click here.
+For complete details about the Rising Star Project click here.